-(a) who have been appointed by the class committee since the last annual class meeting, or (b) who were not appointed or reappointed at one of the preceding two annual class meetings, or (c) who represent one-third of the \underline{class} committee members who have been in the position for the longest period. must retire from the class committee and may offer themselves for reappointment by the members of the class in accordance with bye-law 57(2).
+(a) who have been appointed by the class committee since the last annual class meeting, or (b) who were not appointed or reappointed at one of the preceding two annual class meetings, or (c) who represent one-third of the class committee members who have been in the position for the longest period, must retire from the class committee and may offer themselves for reappointment by the members of the class in accordance with bye-law 57(2).
 Class committee members' remuneration 58.
-(1) Class committee members appointed under bye-law 57 are entitled to such remuneration as the company shall determined by ordinary resolution at a general meeting of the members in the respective class: (a) for their services to the company as class committee members, and (b) for any other service which they undertake for the company.
+(1) Class committee members appointed under bye-law 57 are entitled to such remuneration as determined by ordinary resolution at a meeting of the members in the respective class: (a) for their services to the company as class committee members, and (b) for any other service which they undertake for the company.
+(2) Subject to the bye-laws, a class committee member's remuneration may take any form.(3) Unless the company decides otherwise, the class committee members' remuneration accrues from day to day.

-(2) Subject to the bye-laws, a class committee member's remuneration may: (a) take any form, and (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director.
-(3) Unless the company decides otherwise, the class committee members' remuneration accrues from day to day.
 (4) Unless the company decides otherwise, class committee members are not accountable to the company for any remuneration which they receive as directors or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested.
 Rules of the classes 59.
 (1) The rules of each class shall be determined by the directors prior to the date at which the directors determine that such class shall operate and such rules shall remain in force subject to any alterations or additions in the manner hereinafter provided.
-(2) Each class may have more than one set of rules in force at the same time.(3) The rules of a class may be altered or added to (including by the addition of new and/or additional sets of rules for the same class) by ordinary resolution passed at a separate general meeting of the members of such class.
+(2) Each class may have more than one set of rules in force at the same time.
+(3) The rules of a class may be altered or added to (including by the addition of new and/or additional sets of rules for the same class) by ordinary resolution passed at a separate general meeting of the members of such class.
 This provision shall be without prejudice to the powers conferred upon the directors by bye-law 20.
 (4) Notwithstanding any other provision of these bye-laws relating to the amendment of the rules, the directors shall have power to make or alter the rules of any class (including with effect from any time during the course of any current or future policy year), arising out of or in connection with the implementation of or any change in, or potential or proposed implementation of or any change in, any legislation or regulation, or otherwise.
 On the company giving notice of the changes to the members of that class, the changes shall be binding on the members of the class with effect from the date specified in such notice.
 (5) Subject to these bye-laws or the rules, the directors may at any time waive unconditionally, or on any terms and conditions as the directors think fit, any breach by any member of the obligations, conditions or provisions contained in the rules of any class.
 Accounts of each class 60.
 (1) A separate account shall be kept for each class.